제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 Article 22 (Governing Rules Outside of These Terms and Conditions)

-- Matters not stipulated in these terms and other terms and conditions of the company shall be governed by the Foreign Exchange Transactions Act, the Electronic Financial Transactions Act, and other applicable laws and regulations.
+② Matters not stipulated in any of the Company's terms shall be governed by the Foreign Exchange Transactions Act, the Electronic Financial Transactions Act, and other applicable laws.

 Article 23 (Jurisdiction)